-The variable, row_size, is the count variable containing the length of each time series feature.
-It is identified by having an attribute with name sample_dimension whose value is name of the sample dimension (obs in this example).
+The variable, row\size , is the count variable containing the length of each time series feature.
+It is identified by having an attribute with name sample\dimension whose value is name of the sample dimension (obs in this example).
 The sample dimension could optionally be the netCDF unlimited dimension.
-The variable bearing the sample_dimension attribute must have the instance dimension (station in this example) as its single dimension, and must be of type integer.
+The variable bearing the sample\dimension attribute must have the instance dimension (station in this example) as its single dimension, and must have an integer type.
 This variable implicitly partitions into individual instances all variables that have the sample dimension.
-The auxiliary coordinate variables lat, lon, alt and station_name are station variables.
+The auxiliary coordinate variables lat , lon , alt and station\name are station variables.